Gerald of Wales

-Gerald of Wales (Giraldus Cambrensis; Gerallt Cymro; Gerald de Barri; c.
+Gerald of Wales (Giraldus Cambrensis; Gerallt Gymro; Gerald de Barri; c.
 1146) was a Cambro-Norman priest and historian.
 As a royal clerk to the king and two archbishops, he travelled widely and wrote extensively.
 He studied and taught in France and visited Rome several times, meeting the Pope.
 He was nominated for several bishoprics but turned them down in the hope of becoming Bishop of St Davids, but was unsuccessful despite considerable support.
 His final post was as Archdeacon of Brecon, from which he retired to academic study for the remainder of his life.

+Gerald wrote on a variety of topics; his works on Ireland and Wales, which contain details on the culture, contemporary life, and history of those countries, are generally considered the most distinguished.
 Much of his writing survives.